Last Updated: 12/23/22 | December 23rd, 2022

 There’s also an amazing coffee shop (Berth Coffee) on the first floor, and a bar and restaurant in the basement.
 This bar is packed on weekends, and not just with hostel guests; there is also usually a DJ on Saturday nights.

 Because of this, it doesn’t have that much of a hostel vibe.
 But the neighborhood is peaceful, so you’ll get a good night’s sleep.
+The beds are pod-style with curtains, reading lights, and decent-sized mattresses.

-CITAN Hostel at a Glance:
+CITAN Hostel at a glance:

 - Quiet neighborhood so you’ll get a good sleep

-- Bar, restaurant, and cafe all on-site so it’s easy to meet people
+- Bar, restaurant, and café all on-site so it’s easy to meet people

 - Great showers (awesome water pressure)